How sound is your financial ship?

 Expanding your financial plan to include an annuity, long-term care insurance, or life insurance can help mitigate potentially negative impacts on your retirement security.

 Working with a financial advisor can yield numerous benefits, starting with helping you curb emotional decision-making tendencies.
-Kuefler says, in a down market, an advisor can keep you from panicking and making moves in your portfolio that could cost you long-term growth.
+Kuefler says when volatility hits, as it did in the early part of 2020, an advisor can keep you from panicking and making moves in your portfolio that could cost you long-term growth.

 "You have to be right twice — you have to know when to get out of the market and when to get back in," Kuefler says, and that's difficult for the average investor to do successfully.